Now I can say I understand the quote “I’m over the moon when I’m underwater”.

 So my first tried was there!
 Alex was my baby sitting.
 There were many beautiful fishes which amazed me up.
 I was so exited and going here and there and here again got me a little dizzy.
 But most of all the feeling was fulfilled I had never felt like that for a long time.

 Seeing lovely clownfish for the first time in the ocean not aquarium was got me smitten!
 They are just too cute!

 After Amed, we tried it again at Lovina; a coastal area on the northwestern side of the island of Bali.
-We took a spider boat to the coral area 2-3 km. offshore.
-To find the boat is just make a reservation through hotel or for us, we took a walk on Lovina beach area and talked to the fisher guy and when we felt right, we just decided to go with him.
+We took a spider boat to the coral area 2-3 km offshore.
+To find the boat: book through hotel or finding the fisherman on Lovina beach, talked and when we felt right, we just decided to go with him.